How to Use AI to Clean and Normalize Messy Data

 • validation / email to mark which emails are syntactically valid.

-This pass is free (no LLM tokens) and dramatically reduces what the AI step has to handle.
+This pass is free (no AI credits) and dramatically reduces what the Agent-mode step has to handle.

 Step 3: Loop Over the Records